magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-zero-or-greater

-It checks that a number is zero or greater in this field.
+Checks that a number is zero or greater in this field.

 #### Example